-To view the IGMP Snooping Table, click IGMP Snooping Group in the Monitoring menu:
+To view the IGMP Snooping Table, click Monitoring > IGMP Snooping Group.

-Figure 8-17.
+Figure 8-18.
 IGMP Snooping Table window

 The user may search the IGMP Snooping Table by VLAN ID (VID) by entering the VID in the top left hand corner and clicking Search.